 How do I know my Chevy Cruze temperature is bad?

-If you are having problems with your Chevy Cruze temperature is bad, you should check it out immediately.
+If you are having problems with your Chevy Cruze temperature, you should check it out immediately.
 The following are some common signs that will tell you something is wrong:

 Overheating